-The 8 Gatsby Benchmarks are:
+The Eight Benchmarks:

 - 1. A stable careers programme

 - 2. Learning from careers and labour market information

 - 3. Addressing the needs of each student

 - 4. Linking curriculum learning to careers

 - 5. Encounters with employers and employees

 - 6. Experiences of workplaces

-- 7. Encounters with further and higher education

-- 8. Personal guidance
+- 7. Encounters with further and higher education - 8.
+Personal guidance a.

-c.
 One to One Careers Interviews